 What is Foundation Reconditioning?

-Furthermore, in many cases we must remove debris and re-install fallen insulation, repair vapor barrier, re-attach ducting and raise electrical wiring.
+Furthermore, in many cases, we must remove debris and re-install fallen insulation, repair vapor barriers, re-attach ducting and raise electrical wiring.
 All of this is an up-charge and is commonly called mobile home foundation reconditioning.

 Make Your Manufactured Home Look Like House